Tenuta di Fiorano

 Introducing Tenuta di Fiorano

-After the 1998 harvest, prince Alberico, then in ill health, disillusioned and living in the center of Rome, pulled up his vines.
-Barely aged twenty, perhaps his cousin, prince Alessandrojacopo couldn't quite stand up to the introverted and often tempestuous moods of aging prince Alberico.
-But only four years later, prince Alberico realized that in Alessandrojacopo he had not only an heir to the estate, but also an heir to his own, private passion for viticulture and wine making.
+After the 1998 harvest, prince Alberico, then in ill health and disillusioned and living in the center of Rome, pulled up his vines.
+Barely twenty years old, prince Alessandrojacopo couldn't quite stand up to the introverted and often tempestuous moods of aging prince Alberico.
+But only four years later, prince Alberico realized that four years later that he had not only an heir to the estate in Alessandrojacopo, but also an heir to his own private passion for viticulture and wine making.

 So together, the two began to replant the historic (and organic) Fiorano Rosso vineyard in the exact location as before.
 For Fiorano Bianco, a wine that never entirely convinced Prince Alberico, the latter insisted that the new planting be Grechetto and Viogner, rather than Semillon and Malvasia di Candida.
 The Fiorano Rosso remains the same Cabernet and Merlot blend as before.

-In the winery, the same vinification methods take place in the exact same cellars (with old, indigenous yeasts); the same winemaker who has made the wines since the late 1960s alongside prince Alberico (the legendary bottles you often ready about) continues his work alongside prince Alessandrojacopo; and the vineyards are planted in the same locations and farmed in the same organic manner.
+In the winery, the same vinification methods take place in the exact same cellars (with old, indigenous yeasts); the same winemaker who has made the wines since the late 1960’s alongside prince Alberico (the legendary bottles you often read about) continues his work alongside prince Alessandrojacopo; and the vineyards are planted in the same locations and farmed in the same organic manner.